-Corner by corner or distance/position based adjustments are not allowed.
+Corner-by-corner or distance/position based adjustments are not allowed.

 Optional equipment sold by the motorcycle Manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for approved electronics/data loggers.

-During an event the chief scrutineer has the right to ask a team to substitute their ECU or external module with the sample received from the Manufacturer.
+During an event the chief technical steward has the right to ask a team to substitute their ECU or external module with the sample received from the Manufacturer.
 The change must be done before warm-up.

-No extra sensors may be added for control strategies except shift rod sensor, wheel speed sensors and lambda sensors.
-Wheel speed sensors must be included in the Kit ECU and Harness package if
+No extra sensors for engine control may be added except sensors on the shift rod, wheel speed sensors and lambda sensors.
+Wheel speed sensors must be included in the Kit ECU and wiring harness package if required.

-Other additional electronic hardware equipment not on the original homologated motorcycle may not be added with the exceptions noted below.
+Other additional electronic hardware equipment not on the original homologated motorcycle may not be added with the exceptions listed below.